James McCrea

-James McCrea (1848–1913) was the president of the Pennsylvania Railroad from 1907 to 1913.
+James McCrea (May 1, 1848–1913) was an American businessman who served as president of the Pennsylvania Railroad from 1907 to 1913.

-Biography
+Early life and education

-James was born May 1, 1848, in Philadelphia, United States, in a long line of McCreas who came to Delaware and Pennsylvania near two hundred years earlier.
-His parents were James Alexander McCrea and Ann Bispham Foster.
-He attended the Pennsylvania Polytechnic College, gaining an education in civil engineering.
+McCrea was born May 1, 1848, in Philadelphia to James Alexander McCrea and Ann Bispham Foster.
+He studied civil engineering at Pennsylvania Polytechnic College.

+Career

 He began railroad work with the Connellsville & Southern Pennsylvania Railroad in June 1865.
-In December 1867 he began work on the Wilmington & Reading Railroad, and in September 1868 with the Allegheny Valley Railroad.
-In March 1871 he began work with the Pennsylvania Railroad as principal assistant engineer working on construction.
-He advanced rapidly from that point.
-In 1874 he became assistant engineer of maintenance of way of the Philadelphia Division, then division superintendent of the Middle Division in January 1875, and of the New York Division in October 1878.
-In May 1882 he was transferred to Columbus, Ohio to become manager of the Pittsburgh, Cincinnati & St. Louis Railroad—the Pennsylvania Railroad's principal subsidiary between Pittsburgh and St. Louis.
-In October 1885 he became general manager.
-The Pennsylvania Railroad named him fourth vice president in October 1887, in March 1890 second vice president, and in April 1891 first vice president.
-The vice presidencies gave him responsibility for the lines west of Pittsburgh.
+In December 1867, he worked as a rodman on the Wilmington & Reading Railroad and then as an assistant engineer with the Allegheny Valley Railroad.
+In March 1871, he worked with the Pennsylvania Railroad as principal assistant engineer.
+In 1874, he worked as assistant engineer of the Philadelphia division.
+In 1875, he worked as superintendent of the middle division, and then of the New York division in October 1878.
+In 1882 he was appointed manager of the Southwest system and then general manager of all the Pennsylvania Railroad lines west of Pittsburgh in October 1885.
+He was appointed to a series of vice president roles beginning in November 1887.

-In June 1899 he was named a director of the Pennsylvania Railroad when Alexander J. Cassatt was made the road's president.
+In June 1899 he was named a director of the Pennsylvania Railroad when Alexander Cassatt was made company president.
 When Cassatt died in January 1907, McCrea became the president and held the position until January 1913, when he resigned, in part because of his health.
-During his presidency the Pennsylvania built the Hudson River tunnels and Pennsylvania Station in New York City.
+During his presidency, the tunnel extension under the Hudson River and New York City station were opened.

-McCrea also served as president of a considerable number of subsidiary roads: Philadelphia, Baltimore & Washington; Northern Central; West Jersey & Seashore; Pittsburgh, Cincinnati, Chicago & St. Louis; Grand Rapids & Indiana; and Indiana & Lake Michigan.
-He completed the construction of Pennsylvania Station (New York) in 1910, bringing the PRR lines under the Hudson River and, for the first time, into New York City and the Second Vice-President of the company, John Borland Thayer died in the sinking of RMS Titanic.
+McCrea also served as president of the Philadelphia, Baltimore and Washington Railroad; Northern Central Railway; West Jersey and Seashore Railroad; and Pittsburgh, Cincinnati, Chicago and St. Louis Railroad.

 McCrea was elected to the American Philosophical Society in 1910.

-A biographer wrote "his success has been achieved by his ability, his practical knowledge of details, his sound judgment, and his indefatigable application to the arduous duties of railroad work.
-He is a man of most affable manner, generous disposition, profound insight, and acute, though humane sense of justice."
+He was a trustee of the University of Pennsylvania, as well as a member of the Philadelphia Club and the Merion Cricket Club.

 He married Ada Jane Montgomery on February 12, 1873, and the couple had three children.
 The oldest son, James Alexander McCrea, followed his father in a career with the Pennsylvania Railroad.

-James McCrea died March 28, 1913, at Ballyheather, his home at Haverford, Pennsylvania.
-Ada died October 20, 1926.
-Both are interred at West Laurel Hill Cemetery, Bala Cynwyd, Pennsylvania.
+McCrea died March 28, 1913, at Ballyheather, his home at Haverford, Pennsylvania.
+He was interred at West Laurel Hill Cemetery, in Bala Cynwyd, Pennsylvania.